Is Lovevery Worth It? An Honest Gym and Play Kits review

 According to the founders, “through reading the study, Jessica learned that the human brain has about 100 billion nerve cells—all of which are present at birth—but have few links between them.
 Babies brains develop by constructing an intricate communication network.
 The network’s structure is formed by experiences children have in the first 3 years of life.
 The research revealed the more you expose babies to how the world works, the richer the neural networks become.
 Jessica’s takeaway was that early development experiences wouldn’t just happen on their own, she had to create them.”

 While it may be a tall order to expect toys to be the answer to better brain development, they are one of the many pieces of the puzzle.
 I have been impressed with how well suited they have been to our baby’s developmental stages.
 Many of his firsts from rolling over, to zeroing in and hitting a ball, to being intrigued by contrast cards have all been with Lovevery toys.
+They also make for great travel toys.

 The Play Gym